remarcmij/JavaScript1/Week3/MAKEME.md

 Go through the reading material in the [README.md](./../../../../JavaScript2/tree/master/Week1) to prepare for your next class

+---

+## How to hand in your homework:

+Go over your homework one last time:

+- Does every file run without errors and with the correct results when you run them with Node?
+- Does every file start with `'use strict';`?
+- Have you used `const` and `let` and avoided `var`?
+- Do the variable, function and argument names you created follow the [Naming Conventions](../../fundamentals/blob/master/fundamentals/naming_conventions.md)?
+- Is your code well-formatted (see [Code Formatting](../../fundamentals/blob/master/fundamentals/naming_conventions.md))?

+If the answer is 'yes' to all preceding questions you are ready to:

 ```
-How to hand in your homework:
-• Upload your homework in your "hyf-javascript1" Github repository.
-Make sure to create a new folder "week2" first.
-• Upload your homework files inside the week2 folder and write a description for this “commit”.
-• Your hyf-javascript1/week2 should now contain all your homework files.
-• Place the link to your repository folder in Trello.
+git add .
+git commit -m "adds homework week 3"
+git push
 ```

+Finally, add a link to your repository folder in Trello.